cython/cython/docs/src/userguide/language_basics.rst

 The implementation file, as the name suggest, contains the implementation of your functions, classes, extension types, etc. Nearly all the python syntax is supported in this file.
-Most of the time, a ``.py`` file can be converted into a ``.pyx`` file without changing any code, and Cython will retain the python behavior, with a slight speed boost.
+Most of the time, a ``.py`` file can be renamed into a ``.pyx`` file without changing any code, and Cython will retain the python behavior.

+It is possible for Cython to compile both ``.py`` and ``.pyx`` files.
+The name of the file isn't important if one wants to use only the Python syntax, and Cython won't change the generated code depending on the suffix used.
+Though, if one want to use the Cython syntax, using a ``.pyx`` file is necessary.

 In addition to the Python syntax, the user can also leverage Cython syntax (such as ``cdef``) to use C variables, can